Most Popular

 Obtaining an LEI code can cost between $99 to $250, depending on who you’re registering with.
 It’s important to note that the service provider’s profit formula determines the price of your LEI code and has nothing to do with the value of the LEI code itself.

 LEI Register is one of the biggest and most inexpensive LEI service providers worldwide.
-LEI Register’s LEI price consists of the initial registration cost for the chosen period and the GLEIF fee ($11 to date).
+LEI Register’s LEI price consists of the initial registration cost for the chosen period and the GLEIF fee (11 USD to date).

 REGISTER LEI NOW